 One of our values is, “Take the time to be curious – Learning allows you to grow, self growth fuels us all.”
+Why should continue educating and training?

-Continued education and learning is very important to both the individual and the company.
+Continued education and training is very important to both the individual and the company.
 Unfortunately, people do not spend enough time learning.
 I hear all sorts of excuses, like, “I don’t have enough time,” or, “I’m too busy with project X”.
 Those are both farces and stem from the problem of prioritization and understanding what is most important.
 It’s sort of like the idea of, “I cannot afford that” while you are sipping on a Starbucks coffee.

 When someone pushes back that they don’t have the time, I pivot the conversation completely to ask them what show I should watch on Netflix as I am all out.
 We are all busy, we all have around 16-18 hours of awake time and that time is filled.
 We are never really doing “nothing” so it comes down to a choice and priority.
 Would you be better served taking an online course at night or watching Netflix and “doing nothing”?
 I get the idea of disconnecting to relax, but that is a prioritization of just a different activity.
 What if learning was “relaxing”?
 More importantly, why are we even talking about trading off Netflix with learning, why not learn during the day?
 As an employer of many people, I have zero concern with someone using their “work hours” to learn, it likely means that work spills over work hours or maybe you have some time to fill between projects.